penn-state-dance-marathon/python3-saml-django/README.md

     }
 }
 ```

+### A Note About Attributes
+All SAML attributes must have a name, but sometimes they may have a `FriendlyName`.
+All of the configuration settings in this library rely on the normal name, not friendly name.
+Please reference your IdP's attribute settings or analyze a SAML response to see the attributes available.
+Some IdPs use obscure names like `urn:oid:2.5.4.42` while others use `firstName`; just because the docs use a friendly-looking name does not mean it is the `FriendlyName`.

 ### Advanced Configuration (Custom Backend)
 For situations like advanced attribute mapping with groups, transforming SAML attributes, etc, you can create custom backends to use instead of the default.